Battleship Bismarck Website

 05 May 1941: Adolf Hitler visits the Bismarck together with Field Marshal Wilhelm Keitel, the Chief of Fleet Admiral Günther Lütjens, and other personalities.
 The Führer stays aboard for four hours.

-12 May 1941: Admiral Lütjens and the Fleet Staff embark in the Bismarck.
+12 May 1941: Admiral Lütjens and the Fleet Staff embark on the Bismarck at 2000 hours.

-13 May 1941: Refuelling exercises at sea with the heavy cruiser Prinz Eugen.
+13 May 1941: Starting at 1830 hours, oil transfer exercise at sea with cruiser Prinz Eugen north of Hela.

 14 May 1941: Exercises with the light cruiser Leipzig.
 As a result of these exercises, the 12-ton portside crane is disabled.